-Additionally, the SPCSA now formally solicits feedback from the appropriate local school district on all applications for new charter schools and recently began soliciting feedback from the appropriate local school district on charter contract amendment applications that contemplate an expansion in enrollment and/or a new campus.
+Additionally, the SPCSA now formally solicits feedback from the appropriate local school district on all applications for new charter schools, and on charter contract amendment applications that contemplate an expansion in enrollment and/or a new campus (although not required by NRS).

 SPCSA staff also notifies local municipalities of any new school applications and requests their input.
 The intent is to better facilitate coordination and planning regarding zoning and traffic safety.
 All new charter school applications are also posted on the SPCSA website along with an input form so that any member of the public may provide input.
 Once received, this feedback is included in the staff review of the application and provided to the SPCSA Board when it considers action on a new school application.

-3 This Growth Management Plan fulfills the requirements outlined in Assembly Bill 462 from the 2019 legislative session, now codified in NRS 388A.167.
+&lt;sup>3 This Growth Management Plan fulfills the requirements outlined in Assembly Bill 462 from the 2019 legislative session, now codified in NRS 388A.167.